DSSP-github/CAGI_MaPSy_Prediction_TN/README.md

 ```

   Alternatively, it can receive a FASTA file.
   You can specify an output filename optionally.
-If you do not specify an output filename, the results are saved as "result_{input filename}.txt" in the same directory as the input file.
+If you do not specify an output filename, the results are saved as "{input filename}_result.txt" in the same directory as the input file.
   ```bash
   $ python sample.py -I input.fasta -O output.txt
   ```